Sheena Easton: 1987–1990: Genre shift and The Lover in Me

-In 1990, Easton revisited her home country of Scotland to perform at a festival (The Big Day) in Glasgow.
-Her new American accent was booed by the crowd and she had bottles (some containing urine) thrown at her.
-Visibly shaken, she was forced to cut her set short.
-She vowed never to perform in Scotland again.
+As a result of her renewed popularity in the United Kingdom, Easton returned to her home country of Scotland to perform at The Big Day Festival in Glasgow, where her new American accent was booed by the crowd, subsequently resulting in bottles being thrown at her whilst performing on stage.
+Visibly shaken, she was forced to cut her set short and vowed never to perform in Scotland again.

-1991–1996: What Comes Naturally and decline
+1991–2000: What Comes Naturally and decline

-In 1991, What Comes Naturally became the last of Easton's albums to chart in the US, peaking at number 90.
-The title song was also her last Top 40 single to date, reaching number 19.
+In 1991, What Comes Naturally became the last of Easton's albums to chart in the US, peaking at number 90 on the Billboard 200.
+The title song was also her last Top 40 single to date, reaching number 19 on the Billboard Hot 100.
 It also became her first hit in Australia since the mid-1980s, peaking at number 4.
 Two other singles, "You Can Swing It" and "To Anyone", followed but failed to chart.
 "What Comes Naturally" remained on the US pop chart for 10 weeks and 11 weeks on the ARIA Chart in Australia.
 Easton has songwriting credits on three tracks.
 She is also one of the few pop artists to adopt the new jack swing sound with chart success from the early 1990s.
 In 1992, an unofficial recording of "Modern Girl" (Live in San Diego) was released by "That's Life" recordings in Germany and Japan.
 The music was from her early output with EMI and became a sort of bootleg version of her concert when she performed stateside on her first worldwide tour in 1982.
 Easton followed this with the non-charting but critically acclaimed No Strings (1993), an album of jazz standards produced by Patrice Rushen.
 It included her version of "The Nearness of You", which was also featured on the soundtrack of the film, Indecent Proposal, in which Easton appeared in a cameo role.
 My Cherie (1995) was her last pop album to date to see domestic release in the United States.
 The album saw Sheena reunite with producer Christopher Neil for the first time in over a decade.